oruscam/lspiv-guidelines/Guidelines_EN.md

 <p align="center">Figure 41: Camera motion correction in an extracted image sequence.
 Top: Sequence with camera movement.
 Bottom: Sequence with corrected motion. <em>Source:</em> Own elaboration</p>

-**Lens distortion correction**:

-Some camera lenses, particularly wide-angle or fisheye lenses, can introduce geometric distortions in images, altering the field of view.
+**Lens distortion correction:** Some camera lenses, particularly wide-angle or fisheye lenses, can introduce geometric distortions in images, altering the field of view.
 If these distortions are significant, they must be corrected before continuing with processing.
 A simple way to visually identify lens distortion is to check whether straight objects in reality appear curved in the images, especially near the edges ([Figure 42](#fig42)).

 Most LSPIV software includes options to apply lens correction models based on the camera’s technical specifications.
 In some cases, it may be necessary to manually input lens parameters (such as focal length and lens type) to achieve better results.
 If this correction is required, refer to the software manual and/or [Annex 1](#An1) for more details.